The “Road to Zero” Strategy and what it means for businesses

 An overview of “The Road to Zero” strategy, government policy towards electric vehicles, and what it means for businesses.

-The “Road to Zero” outlines the government’s long-term strategy to transition to zero emission road transport.
+The “Road to Zero” strategy outlines the government’s long-term transition to zero emission road transport.
 As well as identifying aims and intentions, the document explores the tools at the government’s disposal including:

 - Grants and subsidies